Tor E. Bjørstad

 Hash function cryptanalysis

 Following the start of the NIST Hash Function Competition in late 2008, the large number of candidates became a natural target for research.
-This is a list of specific candidate functions that I've found something interesting on.
+Here is some info on various Phase 1 candidates (none of which advanced to Phase 2).

 CHI